 We believe that a significant level of R&D expense will be required for us to remain competitive in the future.
-We also anticipate that R&D expense will increase in 2021 when compared to 2020 due primarily to due to the inclusion of a full year of TiVo operations in our consolidated results.
+We also anticipate that R&D expense will increase in 2021 when compared to 2020 primarily due to the inclusion of a full year of TiVo operations in our consolidated results.